 How much does Moneybox cost?

 The first 3 months are free.
 After that, you need to pay a £1 per month subscription fee.
-On top of this, you will need to pay a platform fee.
-This is 0.45% of the value of your investments per year.
+This is a blanket fee and it doesn’t matter how many investments you have.
+There are no fees for the savings accounts.

 You can withdraw from an investment account, but it can take several weeks for the money to hit your bank account.
 And if you withdraw money from a Lifetime ISA before reaching 60 or if you’re not using the money to purchase your 1st house, you have to pay a penalty fee which means you will actually lose cash.

+Although it’s only a small matter, Moneybox+ doesn’t pay as much as some of its rival cashback sites.
 For example, purchase a monthly life insurance policy from Beagle Street costing £150 and you’ll receive £357 into your Moneybox account.
 Purchase the same policy from TopCashback and you’ll receive £750!

 My Moneybox review conclusion

 I like Moneybox but… there are plenty of rivals out there that I think do a better job.
 My main issue with Moneybox is the fact that any savings you make go straight into an investment account.
 That means (after your 3-month trial ends) you are paying a £1 per month fee.
 And if you’re not saving a decent amount each month, it isn’t really worth it.